Clinical Trial FAQ

 What is the LUCIDITY trial?

-LUCIDITY is a randomized, placebo-controlled, 2-part, 3-arm, safety and efficacy study of hydromethylthionine (also known as LMTM or LMTX®) in patients with early to mild/moderate Alzheimer’s disease.
+LUCIDITY is a randomized, placebo-controlled, 2-part, 3-arm, safety, and efficacy study of hydromethylthionine, also known as HMTM (formerly known as LMTM or LMTX®), in patients with early to mild/moderate Alzheimer’s disease.
 The two parts comprise a 12-month double-blind phase followed by a 12-month open-label phase.
-The primary objective of the LUCIDITY study is to demonstrate that LMTX® therapy alone, in the absence of other Alzheimer’s treatments, is effective compared to placebo in delaying the clinical progression of the disease.
+The primary objective of the LUCIDITY study is to demonstrate that HMTM therapy alone, in the absence of other Alzheimer’s treatments, is effective compared to placebo in delaying the clinical progression of the disease.
 This will be measured using standard cognitive and functional assessments.
 The secondary objectives include demonstrating that such therapy is effective in delaying the pathological progression of the disease.
 This will be measured using standard MRI and PET imaging procedures.

 What are phase 2 and phase 3 clinical trials?

 A phase 2 clinical trial is conducted to evaluate clinical efficacy of a drug for a particular condition in hundreds of patients and to determine the common short-term side effects and risks.

 A Phase 3 clinical trial is a larger trial in a wider variety of patients, which is needed to confirm the results before the regulatory authorities approve the drug for wider use.
 It is usual for more than one Phase 3 trial to be conducted to show how a potential drug works in a specific patient group.

 How many clinical trials is TauRx currently running?